Views: 1

 Here Simorgh is called by his title of majesty, Presence.
 This Presence reveals our own presence to us who stand before him, we perceive ourselves, as in a mirror.
 His gaze reveals to us what we really are, our body and soul too, the inner mystery that dwells within us and of which our body is the image.
 A profound unity is announced here, that between soul and body, inseparable, one a reflection of the other.
 Our inner, spiritual experience is also reflected in the appearance of our body, giving it form.
 It’s also reminiscent of ancient philosophers like Aristotle, who asserted that the soul is what gives shape to the body.
 It’s an inseparable unity, and a truth also revealed to the birds.

-8thstep: we see ourselves in Him and perceive that our existence comes from Him.
-We cannot reach Him, cannot see Him by ourselves.
+8th stage: we see ourselves in Him and perceive that our existence comes from Him.
+We cannot reach Him, cannot see Him by ourselves, without Him making it possible.

 چون شما سی مرغ اینجا آمدید سی درین آیینه پیدا آمدید